bderieg/kinemetry_ETG_disks/README.md

 ```
 python3 main.py [parameter file]
 ```
 (or equivalent command with whatever python is set to).
 Some examples are given in the /examples folder.
-To run them all, the user can run the 'run_all.sh' bash script.
+To run kinemetry on all parameter files in some directory, use the 'run_all.sh' script with the parameter file folder as the first argument.

 # Dependencies
 The following packages are required to run this application: